MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/walkthrough-prepare-the-data.md

     install.packages("RODBC", lib=grep("Program Files", .libPaths(), value=TRUE)[1])
     ```

-    - This example uses the R grep function to search the vector of available paths and find the path that includes “Program Files”.
+    - This example uses the R grep function to search the vector of available paths and find the path that includes "Program Files".
 For more information, see [https://www.rdocumentation.org/packages/base/functions/grep](https://www.rdocumentation.org/packages/base/functions/grep).

     - If you think the packages are already installed, check the list of installed packages by running `installed.packages()`.